GreenArrow Email Software Documentation

 The Firewall Configuration page describes GreenArrow’s requirements for incoming and outgoing connections.

-If you’re performing a migration or restoring from backups, stop here, and return to the document that you sent you here.
+If you’re restoring from backups, stop here, and return to the document that you sent you here.

 Install GreenArrow